thiagontnx/SecurityBootcamp/detect/network/category/category.rst

 .. figure:: images/16.png

-Now, we can proceed to creating an security policy.
+Now, we can proceed to creating a security policy.